PrivateAIM/hub-python-client/docs/user_guide.rst

 .. note::

-    Every resource model has an ``id`` attribute.
+    Every resource model (except logging resources) has an ``id`` attribute.
 If you commit a resource instance as an ``id`` to either a *get*, *update* or *delete* method, the client will automatically use the ``id`` attribute of the given resource.

 .. warning::

-    Creation, deletion or update methods are not implemented for all resources since there is no endpoint on the Hub in some cases.
+    Not all methods are implemented for each resource since there is no endpoint on the Hub in some cases.
 Please check the :doc:`API of the clients <clients_api>` to see which methods exist.

 Overview of implemented resources